flatpickr/flatpickr/README.md

 ### Localization

-Datepickr supports localizing text in a similar way to modifying the methods (above).
+flatpickr supports localizing text in a similar way to modifying the methods (above).

 | Property | Type | Default | Description |
 | ------------- | ----------- | ------------- | ------------- |